Turneffe Atoll Fisheries Research

 Turneffe’s Blue Carbon Value

-Turneffe encompasses nearly 6,500 hectares of mangrove forest, more than 36,000 hectares of seagrass beds and 4,195 hectares of coral reef which hold substantial concentrations of carbon - so called Blue Carbon.
+Turneffe encompasses nearly 6,500 hectares of mangrove forest, more than 36,000 hectares of seagrass beds and 4,195 hectares of coral reef which hold substantial amounts of “blue carbon.
+These caron-rich habitats play a vital role in global climate mitigation and represent another natural asset tied to the protection and sustainability of Turneffe’s environment.
 Turneffe’s Blue Carbon stores are yet another natural asset directly related to preserving the atoll’s environment.

 The Value of Turneffe Atoll Blue Carbon